Fed leaves rates unchanged, stays on course for September hike

 Fed Chairman Jerome Powell recently said the economy is in a “really good place” and pledged to continue with gradual increases in borrowing costs in order to maintain the second-longest U.S. economic expansion on record.

+“This is consistent with what Powell told Congress: the economy is doing really well right now,” said Willie Delwiche, investment strategist at Baird.

-The economy grew at a pace of 4.1 percent in the second quarter, its best showing in nearly four years, as consumers boosted spending and farmers rushed shipments of soybeans to China to beat retaliatory trade tariffs, Commerce Department data showed on Friday. [nLNSRIEEHE]
+The economy grew at a pace of 4.1 percent in the second quarter, its best showing in nearly four years, as consumers boosted spending and farmers rushed shipments of soybeans to China to beat retaliatory trade tariffs, Commerce Department data showed on Friday.

 Inflation is also perking up after six years of undershooting the Fed’s target.
 The central bank’s preferred measure of inflation - the personal consumption expenditures (PCE) price index excluding food and energy components - increased at a 2.0 percent pace in the second quarter.

 The latest monthly figures released on Tuesday showed the core PCE in June was 1.9 percent higher than a year ago.
-That measure hit the central bank’s inflation target in March for the first time since December 2011. [nL1N1UQ0UL]
+That measure hit the central bank’s inflation target in March for the first time since December 2011.

 U.S. labor costs, viewed as one of the better gauges of how much slack is left in the market, also posted their largest annual gain since 2008 in the second quarter, the Labor Department said on Tuesday.